 Lovotics refers to the research of human-to-robot relationship.
 These relationships offer new possibilities for exploring the concept and possibilities of human love.
 After industrial, service and social robots, Lovotics introduces a new generation of robots, with the ability to love and be loved by humans.

-Lovotics is proposed by Dr. Hooman Samani, Lecturer in Machine Learning, AI for Robotics at the School of Engineering, Computing and Mathematics, University of Plymouth, UK.
+Lovotics is proposed by Dr Hooman Samani, Senior Lecturer in Robotics and AI at the University of Hertfordshire, UK.

 The first step in Lovotics is to develop a deep understanding of the physics, physiology and emotions of the human being in order to model this in the robot.
 Even though various fields have proposed ideas about the role and function of love, the current understanding about love is still quite limited.
 Furthermore, developing an affection system similar to that of the human being presents considerable technological challenges.